kkinnebrew/clementine/docs/Commons.md

 OrangeUI provides the *Event* mixin that can be used to bind events to objects.
 Objects including this mixin have access to the `once()`, `on()`, `fire()`, and `detach()` methods to handle all event listening on an object.
 An optional parent can be passed to the mixin to allow for event bubbling up a heirarchy you define.

-The 'on()' function will return an event handle that can be used to detach the event at a later time.
+The `on()` function will return an event handle that can be used to detach the event at a later time.
 Callbacks receive an `e` argument and a `data` argument when executed, the `e` argument including the target, currentTarget, and access to call `e.stopPropagation` to prevent event bubbling.
 The `data` argument is set to the optional second argument passed to the `fire()` method to trigger an event.

 ### Event